 It’s easy to get caught up in the ‘swing of things’ and gravitate away from what is truly important, from what our inner self knows is the right direction.
 Work, money concerns, family commitments, etc., all require our attention and can take us away from what is truly important in life – and that is - being free.

 Martial arts is a way of tuning out of the rat race and tuning back into our self.
-It’s a little like time out from all the obligations, and time in for being free, which I believe is one of the most important aspects of being human.
+It’s a little like time out from all the obligations, and time in for being.
 As martial arts is both a physical and spiritual activity, it involves every aspect of our being – the concrete and the abstract.
 One martial art which is less about technique and strength, and more about awareness and sensitivity to our thoughts, our surroundings and our body, is Ving Tsun.
 The concepts behind Ving Tsun help magnify the things we need to be sensitive to, and which can get drowned out by daily life.

 To benefit from martial arts, one needs to be committed.
 This is true for anything in life.
 Commitment is the understanding that results don’t always come instantaneously but they do come with concerted, repetitive and consistent daily effort.
 Commitment is a concept that sometimes falls by the wayside, especially in a world of short-lived pleasure and attention.
 Endurance and stamina, patience and determination, never say die and get up if you fall down, have become old fashioned notions.
 But no matter how outdated they are, the truth is they are essential.